teaghan/AI-Enhanced-Education/md_files/AI_Tutors.md

    2. **Guidelines**: Rules for the moderator to ensure that responses are appropriate and meet the teacher’s expectations.
 If a response does not comply with the guidelines, the moderator corrects it automatically.

 - **Availability Settings**:
    - **Open to Public**: These tutors are accessible to anyone, using the creator’s API key for interactions.
-Other teachers can also copy these tutors to customize for their own needs using their API keys.
+Other teachers can also copy these tutors to customize for their own needs using theirown  API key.
-   - **Available for Viewing**: The tutor is publicly available, but users must provide their own API keys to interact with it.
+   - **Available for Viewing**: The tutor is publicly available, but users must provide their own API key to interact with it.
 Teachers can copy and modify the tutor as a starting point for their own version.
    - **Completely Private**: These tutors are accessible only to the creator unless the teacher generates an access code to share with specific students or classes.

 ---